TomEstelrich/TomEstelrich/Readme.md

 - 📱 Creator of [Space Xploration][SpaceXploration], available in the App Store.
 - 👯 I’m always open to collaborate in interesting projects.
 - 💬 Ask me about anything, I am happy to help.
-- 🤪 Fun fact: I was the last one in my inner circle to find out that my thing was coding.
+- 🤪 Fun fact: I cannot stop buying mechanical keyboards.